isomerpages/mlaw-corp/news/speeches/_posts/2015-05-25-Opening-Address-by-Senior-Minister-of-State-for-Law-Indranee-Rajah-at-Launch-Seminar-of-the-Applied-Research-Centre-for-Intellectual-Assets-and-the-Law-in-Asia.md

 ---
-layout: post
-title: Opening Address by Senior Minister of State for Law, Indranee Rajah at Launch Seminar of the Applied Research Centre for Intellectual Assets and the Law in Asia
+title: 'Opening Address by Senior Minister of State for Law, Indranee Rajah at Launch Seminar of the Applied Research Centre for Intellectual Assets and the Law in Asia'
 permalink: /news/speeches/ARCIALA-speech-by-SMS-Indranee-Rajah
 breadcrumb: Speeches
-collection_name: news

 ---

 25 May 2015 Posted in [Speeches](/news/speeches)